Woodford County, Illinois

 Woodford County is a county located in the state of Illinois.
-The 2020 United States Census listed its population at 38,467.
+The 2020 United States census listed its population at 38,467.
 Its county seat is Eureka.
-Woodford County is part of the Peoria, IL, Metropolitan Statistical Area.
+Woodford County is part of the Peoria metropolitan area.
 Its name comes from General William Woodford, an officer of the American Revolutionary War who served at the brutal military encampment at Valley Forge, Pennsylvania.

 History

 Establishment

 Woodford County is part of what was formerly the homelands of several Native American peoples, including the Potawatomi, the Meskwaki, and the Sauk peoples.
 It was located just south of the land of the Illiniwek.
 The western portion of the county in particular shows much archeological evidence of having supported extensive First Nations populations.

-At the time of the American Revolutionary War, three competing American colonies — Massachusetts, Virginia, and Connecticut — claimed part of what is today the state of Illinois.
+At the time of the American Revolutionary War, three competing American colonies – Massachusetts, Virginia, and Connecticut – claimed part of what is today the state of Illinois.
 The matter was solved in 1778 when Virginia amalgamated lands in the region into a massive county called Illinois, borrowing the name of a native people.
 Indiana Territory was formed in 1800 with William Henry Harrison as Governor; the future Illinois was part of this territory.
 It was not until 1809 that Illinois Territory was formally established as an official territory of the United States of America.
 Statehood followed in December 1818.